hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/literals.md

 select * from client where name = 'Steve McQuinn';
 ```

 When the first query is executed, the optimizer goes through the process of finding the best execution plan of it and caches it.
 Later on, when the second query is run, the optimizer looks for the query in the cache **and does not find it**; since it defeats the cache, the optimizer needs to optimize the second query from scratch.
 And that will happen over and over again, if you run the same query thousands of times with different values.
-This will also fill the database optimizer cache with a myriam of cached plans, and may even keep some really important plans out of the cache.
+This will also fill the database optimizer cache with a myriad of cached plans, and may even keep some really important plans out of it.

 If the value were parameterized, as in: